 22nd November to 30th November 2020

 Traditionally this annual fair was all about selling and buying of livestock specially Camels but in last 2 – 3 decades it has become a tourist attraction for Indian and International travelers.
 Everyone comes here to see a display of traditional India and to click vibrant photographs of villagers in traditional attire.

 Village people come here with big hoards of camels for trading.
 They pitch the tents in open area near the fairground.
 They cook in open and stay here for at least a week or 10 days for the trading of animals.
 It is said that approximately 50,000 camels are brought in for trading every year.

-There are different events during 5 days from the morning and go on until evening.
+There are different events for 5 days from the morning and go on until evening.
 These events are designed in a way to attract tourists.
 People can participate in these by making team with other tourists.

 The popular games held here are a tug of war, turban tying competition, dance programs, Kabaddi matches are some of those.
-In these games, they usually make two teams, in one team they have locals people & Indians tourists and other they have foreign tourists.
+In these games, they usually make two teams, in one team they have locals people & Indians tourists and others they have foreign tourists.
 This is most colorful and diverse in festivals of India.

 Where: In Pushkar, Rajasthan.

 Dev Deepawali is different from “Diwali” celebrated all over India, it’s celebrated on Karthik Purnima (Full moon night) of Hindu calendar which comes 14-15 days after the Diwali festival.
 It’s believed that on this day Gods descend to the ghats of Varanasi to bathe in the Ganga river.
 Dev Diwali is celebrated in this form only in Varanasi and the city has a special feel during this time.